So, You Want to Get Your Iowa Real Estate Salesperson License?

 - Provide proof of Errors and Omissions insurance.

-- You must provide the signature of your employing broker on your license application form.
+- You must provide the signature of your sponsoring broker on your license application form.

 For Questions Regarding Real Estate Licensing, Please Contact: